brianrojrc/brianrojrc.github.io/about.md

     <p>Before transferring to UCF, I had the privilege of studying under Dr. Zheng, my physics professor at IRSC.
 His unique teaching style and mentorship impacted me, introducing advanced methods that reshaped how I approach solving problems and deepened my passion for education.</p>

     <p>Currently, I'm a machine learning researcher at UCF and an engineer with NASA's spacesuit program.
 Outside of my studies, I tutor students in STEM subjects, run with my track club, and enjoy cooking steak.</p>

-    <p>Outside of academics, I enjoy chess, reading books, working out and cooking, and running with my track club.</p>
 </section>

 <section class="journey-section">